toksaitov/monet/Readme.md

 * `docker-compose up`: to start the service

+* `docker-compose up -d`: to start the service in the background

 * `docker-compose down`: to stop the service

-* `docker exec monet_monet-api_1 npm run gulp`: to recreate the `mongo` database inside its container and import sample data from the `artworks` directory
+* `docker exec monet_monet-api_1 npm run gulp`: to recreate the `artworks` collection inside the `monet-artwork-db` container and import sample data from the `artworks` directory

+* `docker-compose -f docker-compose.yml -f docker-compose.development.yml
+   [-f docker-compose.gpu.yml] ...`: to mount the project directory on the host machine under a project directory inside the container to allow instant source changes throughout development without rebuilds.

 ## Licensing